Ganguan/MIRROR/README.md

 3 Configuration instructions: 1)need to download the jar package including the asm-5.0.4(https://mvnrepository.com/artifact/org.ow2.asm/asm/5.0.4), jxl-2.6.12(https://mvnrepository.com/artifact/net.sourceforge.jexcelapi/jxl/2.6.12) and the recorder (http://www.java2s.com/Code/Jar/r/Downloadrecorder400jar.htm).
 2)use Iplasma(https://github.com/aquaraga/iPlasma) and Refactoring Miner to collect the target set.

 4 Project: GanttProject-V1.10.2(https://github.com/bardsoftware/ganttproject), Rhino-V.1.7R1(https://github.com/mozilla/rhino/tree/Rhino1_7R1_BRANCH), JHotDraw-V6.1(https://github.com/wrandelshofer/jhotdraw/tree/jhotdraw60b1-release), ApacheAnt-V1.8.2(https://github.com/apache/ant/tree/rel/1.8.2), Xerces-J-V2.7.0(https://github.com/apache/xerces2-j/tree/Xerces-J_2_7_0) and JFreeChart-V.1.5.2(https://github.com/jfree/jfreechart/tree/v1.5.2).

+# Experimental result
+For the experimental results, we first calculate the average of the number of results for each of the 10 experiments.
+Next, all the results of the 10 experiments are unified into a table, and the number of occurrences of each reconstruction result is sorted in descending order, from the most to the least.
+Then, a corresponding number of refactoring results are selected from the sorted results in descending order until the number of selected results is equal to the previously calculated average.